 Another thing: dances performed by Hindu school children in Chittagong.
 Extremely professional and talented, and very, very beautiful.

-Favorite thing: The happy moments I have watching signage and advertisment posters, placards and boards in Bangladesh cannot be paid for by money.
+The happy moments I have watching signage and advertisment posters, placards and boards in Bangladesh cannot be paid for by money.

 Sometimes the contrasts and negating is just too much.

 Would you fix your electric system at home by the services of this shop (photo)?